mgis-it/frontend-challenge/README.md

 - How well can you visually reproduce a mockup

 Some restrictions:
-- Use the Vue javascript framework and its Component system
+- Use the Angular framework and its Component system
-- Don't use a UI framework like Bootstrap
+- You can use any UI Framework you want

 Your challenge will consist of the following: